stopvoldemort/money-map/README.md

 ### TODO:

 - IMPROVE THIS README
+- Years component loses selection when unmounted and remounted
 - Edit income tax brackets
 - Add HSA accounts
 - Users can set their local and state tax brackets, rather than always using NY/NYC's